miklevin/MikeLev.in/_posts/2022-04-29-removing-stopwords-from-jekyll-blog-urls.md

 headline: "15-Year Project Complete: Removing Stopwords from Jekyll Blog URLs"
 description: I recently completed a 15-year project, blogslicer, as part of my ELPGD (every little project gets done) mentality.
 I used Linux, Python, vim, and git to create the program, and now I'm incorporating a feature to remove stopwords from Jekyll blog URLs using the Python library, nltk.
 I'm writing code to create a blog post with a given title, slug, and path, which will generate a journal.md file with a table
 keywords: Linux, Python, vim, git, ELPGD, nltk, Stopwords, Jekyll, URLs, journal.md, table, contents, _posts, layout, title, categories, slug, blog.md, list
-categories: python, jekyll, journal.md, vim, linux, git
+categories: vim, python, jekyll, linux, git, journal.md
 permalink: /blog/removing-stopwords-from-jekyll-blog-urls/
 layout: post
 group: blog